How To Stop Google Ads Once and for All

 • Ad measurement: Shares data with sites for advertising effectiveness assessment.

 Click on each category.
 You can dig in to find out what things you like and which websites Google thinks you visit.
 Or, you can turn off just some of these smaller groups.
-For example, in Ad topics, you could stop seeing ads about Business and industrial but keep getting ads about Computer and video games.
+For example, in Ad topics, you could stop seeing ads about Business and industry but keep getting ads about computers and video games.

 But if you want to do it faster, just switch off all three main categories as you go through them.
 That’s how you get rid of Google ads that are based on your browsing activity.

 Keep in mind, though, this won’t completely protect your privacy.
-Some websites can still use their own sneaky ways, like cookies or pixels, to collect info about you.
+Some websites can still use their sneaky ways like cookies or pixels, to collect info about you.

 Disabling Google pop-up ads in Chrome